The Comic Subtleties of Anti-Blackness

 “Sometimes it felt important and adult.”

-Placed as it is over the images of two older men, one holding a book as if to suggest an academic or someone equally “important”.
-There’s an inside joke in this panel, a subtle nod and an awkward chuckle, as white people together acknowledge how yes, of course, the only way this white woman would’ve been romantically—or even just sexually—involved with a black man, or a man who wishes he was black (except for all the baggage of course), is if it were some flight of fancy.
+Placed as it is over the images of two older white men, one holding a book as if to suggest an academic or someone equally “important”.
+There’s an inside joke in this panel, a subtle nod and an awkward chuckle, as we — some of us, anyway — acknowledge that the only way this white woman would’ve been romantically, or even just sexually involved with a black man, or a man who positions himself in cultural proximity to blackness, is through some flight of fancy.

 Because no one takes wiggers seriously.
-Certainly not any self-respecting white woman, middle class or above.
+Certainly not any self-respecting white woman.
 Don’t be silly.
 And having sex with black dudes?
 Yeah, right.
 Not even to make daddy angry.
 Especially in Suzie’s case, since her father died when she was in high school.
 No, no, the only way that could’ve happened is by mistake.

 Still, Fraction and Zdarsky did spare a whole thought for including a black man on this page, and as anyone familiar with comics will tell you, every panel, every image, every line, every caption, every letter, is meticulously considered.
 So while I want to give these fellows the benefit of the doubt, I can’t help but imagine them laying out the storyboard for this page, and sharing a chuckle.
 Because jokes about black people—subtle, overt, spoken, illustrated, or told by a glance and a mutual nod—are just oh so hilarious.